mido/mido/docs/backends/rtmidi.rst

 * ports can be opened multiple times, each will receive a copy of each message

-* client name can be specified when opening a port
+* client name can be specified when opening a virtual port

 * sends but doesn't receive active sensing